What is a

 contract notice

 A contract notice is a public announcement that a contracting authority wishes to purchase goods or services.
-For most public tenders, it is legally required to publish a notice of the procurement, so that all interested suppliers have the opportunity to participate in the competition.
+For most public tenders, a publication obligation applies, so that all interested suppliers have the opportunity to participate in the competition.

 View available contract notices.